rogervinas/contract-testing-with-pact/README.md

 2. Go to http://localhost:9292, we will see a "contract" example that comes by default:
 ![PactBroker-1](doc/PactBroker-1.png)

-3. Publish our consumer "contract" using pact gradle plugin:
+3. Publish the consumer "contract" using `pactPublish` gradle task:
 ```shell
 cd ./sample-api-client
 ./gradlew pactPublish